 - A score of 4 or 5 on the Chemistry Advanced Placement (AP) test

-- A score of 5 or higher on either of the Chemistry International Baccalaureate (IB) exams (HL or SL)
+- A score of 5 or higher on either the higher level (HL) or standard level (SL) Chemistry International Baccalaureate (IB) exam

-If they request it from the Registrar and document their accomplishment thereof, students with a Higher Level IB Chemistry score of 5 or higher may receive transfer credit for Chemistry 111.
-The same holds for students with an AP Chemistry score of 4 or 5, with adequate documentation of their laboratory experience (typically their AP Chemistry course lab notebook) presented to the Chemistry Department Lab Supervisor.
-This credit is retained even if the student completes Chem 115.
+In addition to advanced placement, students with an HL IB Chemistry score of 5 or higher may receive transfer credit for Chemistry 111 if they request it from the Registrar and document their accomplishments in their IB course.
+The same holds for students with an AP Chemistry score of 4 or 5 whose AP course laboratory notebook has been examined and approved by either the Chemistry Department Chair or Lab Supervisor.
+This credit is retained even if the student completes Chemistry115.